 Even if your residents don't have children, choose rental properties in areas with excellent schools.
 Area schools can affect the value of your property and attract better renters—with or without kids.

-If your potential residents do have children, proximity to the best schools Seattle has to offer can be a major driving force for the demand of your rentals—and a great way to reduce vacancy.
+If your potential residents do have children, proximity to the best schools Seattle has to offer can be a significant driving force for the demand of your rentals—and a great way to reduce vacancy.

 Safety and Security

-They're Not Really for You
+Remember: Rental Properties Are Not Really for You

 Let us rephrase this: every property you add to your portfolio is an engine for your long-term wealth.
 However, as you grow your real estate portfolio, you'll get used to buying homes that you'll never live in.
 At times, it can be challenging to look at potential investment properties through the eyes of a renter while putting your preferences aside.

-Successful property owners can separate personal taste from professional amenities when evaluating a new Seattle investment property.
+Successful residential property owners must separate personal taste from professional amenities when evaluating a new Seattle investment property.
 You might want to upgrade the countertops and add high-end hardwood floors—but will you be able to recover those expenses?
 Renters don't want to overpay for amenities they don't want or need in a rental home.

 As a professional Seattle property management company, we stress to investors to pick amenities the market will bear.
 This will ensure you get the maximum ROI that keeps your portfolio golden.